Expert Slide and Photo Scanning Since 2002.

 Every one of your scans, gets this same type of care from Affordable Scanning Services.
 See our edited scan above.
 This is what you get from us because we Photoshop edit each of your scans.

-Every one of your scans, gets this same type of care from Legacy Box.
+We assume that every one of your scans, gets this same type of care from Legacy Box.
 See the base unedited scan above.
-This is what your get from Legacy Box.
-If you are lucky.
+This is what you get from Legacy Box.

 Q. I have a 4K HD, big screen TV.
 How will your scans display on this type of TV?